rlearsch/rlearsch.github.io/_pages/about.md

 Hosting a website is still pretty new to me!
 This page is under construction.

+### 2024-06-26

+Added a page for a small protein-peptide binding ML project.

 ### 2022-08-01

 I've added a link to dosertools and updated my CV